flyway/flywaydb.org/documentation/database/snowflake.md

 - assign the public key to the relevant Snowflake user account using <code>ALTER USER</code> - for complete instructions on these steps, refer to [Snowflake's documentation](https://docs.snowflake.net/manuals/user-guide/jdbc-configure.html#using-key-pair-authentication)

 Finally, amend your JDBC connection string with the extra parameters to enable key-based auth and to refer to the location of the private key:
 <code>authenticator=snowflake_jwt&private_key_file=&lt;absolute-location-of-pem-file&gt;</code>.

 ## Limitations

-- *None*
+- Parallel migrations as described [here](/documentation/learnmore/faq#parallel) are unavailable in Snowflake.
+You can track the status of this feature in our GitHub issues [here](https://github.com/flyway/flyway/issues/3305).

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/sqlite">SQLite <i class="fa fa-arrow-right"></i></a>